Peking University: Early Republic of China period (1916–1927)

 Peking University students protesting the Treaty of Versailles in the May Fourth Movement.

-On 1 May 1919, some students of Peking University learned that the Treaty of Versailles would allow Japan to receive Germany's colonising rights in Shandong province.
+On 1 May 1919, several students of Peking University learned that the Treaty of Versailles would allow Japan to receive Germany's colonising rights in Shandong province.
 An assembly at Peking University that included these students and representatives from other universities in Beijing was quickly organised.
 On 4 May, students from thirteen universities marched to Tiananmen to protest the terms of Treaty of Versailles, demanded the Beiyang government to refuse to sign the treaty.
 Demonstrators also demanded the immediate resignation of three officials: Cao Rulin, Minister of the Ministry of Transportation, Zhang Zongxiang, China's Ambassador to Japan and Lu Zongyu, Minister of Currency, who they believed were in cooperation with Japanese.
 The protest ended up with some protesters being beaten and arrested, and Cao Rulin's house burned by protesters.
 Following the protest on 4 May, students, workers and merchants from nearly all China's major cities went on strike and boycotted Japanese goods in China.
 The Beiyang government eventually agreed to release the arrested students and fired the three officials under intense public pressure, China's representatives in Paris refused to sign the Treaty of Versailles.